omarambrosi/colab_utils/README.md

-# Extend and simplify frequent operations in Colab
+# Extend and simplify frequent operations in Google Colab
-This package contains modules that extend and simplify the interaction with Pandas, BigQuery and YouTube.
+This package contains some modules that extend and simplify the interaction with Pandas, BigQuery and YouTube.

 To import all the functions of a module into a Colab notebook:
 ```ipython